Truman

 Join the movement...become Truman.

-Found at a flea market in the 18e arrondissement of Paris, 2015.
-Among forgotten relics and weathered hands, this was the earliest known Truman—tucked between the ordinary, quietly waiting to be noticed.
+Left at a flea market in the 18e arrondissement of Paris, 2015.
+Among forgotten relics and weathered hands, this was the earliest known Truman.
+This particular Truman has found its way into the hands of a young Trinity University art graduate in San Antonio.

 No one has ever seen Truman twice.
 There are photographs, yes—but never of Truman.
 Only the work, left like crumbs across the city.